nuruddintipu/QuickCart/README.md

 ```bash
    npm run dev
 ```
+- Update BASE_URL at [frontend/src/services/api.jsx](https://github.com/nuruddintipu/QuickCart/blob/master/frontend/src/services/api.jsx) to point to the backend server if needed

-By default, the application will be available at: [http://localhost:3000](http://localhost:3000)
+-By default, the application will be available at: [http://localhost:3000](http://localhost:3000)

 ### Build for Production
 To create an optimized build, run: